opendatasoft/slate/source/includes/_processing.md

 ### Returns

-On successful deletion, the endpoint returns a HTTP 200.
+On successful deletion, the endpoint returns a HTTP 204 without any content.

 ## Retrieve possible processor parameters from processor name